C11online/dex2/README.md

 # DEX-core-smart-contracts description

 ## DEX-core-smart-contracts develop goal
 DEX-core-smart-contracts developed for speed optimization dex operations.
 During stage 1 tested speed of msg between smartcontracts deployed in different shard of freeTON is about 15-20 sec.
 For dex operations which consist from more then 8 consecutive msgs it leads for operation time > 120 sec.
-Using sharding optimization we decrease this time to 5-15 sec.
+Using sharding optimization we decreased this 10 times to 5-15 sec.

 ## DEX-core-smart-contracts architecture with sharding optimization
 ![DEX-core-smart-contracts-architecture](DEX-core-smart-contracts-architecture.png)
 https://docs.google.com/drawings/d/176G8UEKKl_HBiC55Fq_2GYG0pdHdxxJrvAhbCLuFzhM/edit?usp=sharing

 # DEX-core-smart-contracts tests